Lumbar microdiscectomy

 Eventually the spongy centre can bulge out and press on a nerve, or some of the spongy centre can squeeze out of the fibrous coat and press directly on a nerve.
 This is called a slipped disc and it can cause pain, as well as weakness and numbness in the area that the compressed nerve supplies.

-What are the benefits of surgery?
+What are the benefits?

-Are there any alternatives to lumbar microdiscectomy?
+Are there any alternatives?

 For many people, symptoms get better without surgery.
 Treatment involves painkillers and rest, followed by an exercise programme.
 If you have a lot of pain, you can also have a steroid injection near the affected nerve into the epidural space (an area near your spine).

-What will happen if I decide not to have the operation or the operation is delayed?
+What will happen if I decide not to have the procedure or the procedure is delayed?

 If you develop any of the following symptoms, contact your healthcare team.

-• Change in control of your bladder and bowel and difficulty getting an erection.
+- Change in control of your bladder and bowel and difficulty getting an erection.

-• Pain in both legs.
+- Pain in both legs.

-• New weakness your doctor does not know about.
+- New weakness your doctor does not know about.

-• Numbness or loss of sensation in your genitals or back passage.
+- Numbness or loss of sensation in your genitals or back passage.

-What does the operation involve?
+What does the procedure involve?

-The operation is usually performed under a general anaesthetic but various anaesthetic techniques are possible.
+The procedure is usually performed under a general anaesthetic but various anaesthetic techniques are possible.

-The operation usually takes between 1 and 2 hours.
+The procedure usually takes between 1 and 2 hours.
 Your surgeon will make a cut on the centre of your back between the vertebrae.
 They will use an operating microscope or another magnification tool to make a hole in the ligament between the vertebrae to show the nerve and the disc.
 Your surgeon will hold the nerve out of the way and remove the disc.

-How can I prepare myself for the operation?
+How can I prepare myself for the procedure?

 If you smoke, stopping smoking now may reduce your risk of developing complications and will improve your long-term health.
 Nicotine is known to prevent wounds from healing properly following back surgery, and increases the risk of unsightly scarring and chronic pain.